Faculty Senate Bylaws

 Article IX – Parliamentary Procedure

 Sec.
-1: The President shall, with the assistance of the Parliamentarian, conduct meetings according to the current edition of Robert’s Rules of Order.
+1: The President, with the assistance of the Parliamentarian, shall conduct meetings according to the current edition of Robert’s Rules of Order.

-Article X – Vote of No Confidence Procedure
+Article X – No Confidence Vote

-The purpose of this document is to outline the procedure for initiating a motion for a vote of no confidence against a leader within Amarillo College.
+Sec.
+1: Introduction: The purpose of this document is to outline the procedure for initiating a motion for a vote of no confidence against a leader within Amarillo College.
 This procedure aims to ensure transparency, fairness, and adherence to democratic principles in the decision-making process.

 1. Initiation of Motion: